livi314/tpl_reservation/README.md

 # TPL Reservation Automation

-This project automates the process of reserving attraction passes through the Toronto Public Library (TPL) ePass system using Selenium and GitHub Actions.
+This project automates the process of reserving attraction passes through the TPL ePass system using Selenium and GitHub Actions.

 ---